sprucelabsai/developer.spruce.ai/views/index.md

 # Skill Views
 Skill Views are top level views, comprised of Views, and controlled by `SkillViewControllers`.
-Every skill gets a `RootSkillViewController` that is loaded by the Skill's slug.
+Every skill gets a `RootSkillViewController` that is loaded by the Skill's namespace.
 A Skill can have as many Skill Views (and Views) as desired.
 ***